Q&A: The badger cull

 This perturbation effect led to an increase in cases of bovine TB outside of the cull zone, although the impact diminished over time.

-The trial trapped badgers in cages for the cull, while the main method planned for Gloucestershire and Somerset is free shooting.
 Any deviation from methods used in the original trial will decrease or increase the expected impact on bovine TB, according to scientists.Q: What is cattle TB?

 A: Bovine tuberculosis (TB) is an infectious disease of cattle.
 It presents a serious problem for the cattle industry, causing financial and personal hardship for farmers.